demisto/content/Packs/EWS/Integrations/SecurityAndComplianceV2/SecurityAndComplianceV2_description.md

 Supported authentication methods:
 - Delegated Authentication

-***Important***: It is recommended to disable MFA for the service account being used by the integration
+***Important***: It is mandatory to disable MFA for the service account being used by the integration